Credit Cards Travel Credit Cards

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Are you headed out of the country?
-If so, you may want the Chase Sapphire Preferred® Card in your wallet.
-This card is beloved by travelers thanks to its generous rewards and perks, no foreign transaction fees, and the chance to transfer your points to more than a dozen airline and hotel partners.
+The Chase Sapphire Preferred is one of my favorite credit cards and is arguably one of the most popular credit cards on the market right now.
+It’s beloved by travelers, including myself, thanks to its generous rewards and perks, lack of foreign transaction fees, and the ability to transfer points to more than a dozen airline and hotel partners.

 In this article